Skip to content

 The grand central staircase at West Elm's Headquarters in DUMBO Brooklyn.

-Originally constructed in 1879 for use as a Civil War Era coffee warehouse, the Empire Stores structure, vacant for 60 years and in disrepair, was redeveloped in 2013 as a combined shopping, office space, and culinary destination in Brooklyn’s trendy DUMBO neighborhood.
+Originally constructed in 1879 as a Civil War – era coffee warehouse, the Empire Stores building sat vacant and deteriorating for more than six decades before its redevelopment in 2013 as a mixed-use destination in Brooklyn’s DUMBO neighborhood.

 A long corridor with arched windows facing the Manhattan Bridge is used for multiple seating areas perfect for casual meetings at West Elm Headquarters.